 Adhere your paper on one of your Cricut cutting mats, and load your machine like normal.
 Follow the prompts and watch as the design takes shape!

-Step 6: Create your seed packets
+Step 6: Grab your sewing machine

-Remove the paper from your cutting mat and stack the front of the packet (artwork side up) on top of a blank back.
+Remove the paper from your cutting mat and stack the front of the envelopes (artwork side up) on top of a blank back.
 Load your sewing machine with matching thread and bobbin spools, and adjust it to have a long stitch.

-AS ALWAYS – IF YOU NEED HELP BRAINSTORMING OR CREATING A CUSTOM GIFT, PLEASE REACH OUT TO ME!
+IF YOU NEED HELP BRAINSTORMING OR CREATING A CUSTOM GIFT, PLEASE REACH OUT TO ME!
 I’D LOVE TO HELP!

 More later!
 The craft room is calling, and I must go…